arshare/arshare.github.io/docs/index.md

 ## Credit

     All the credit belongs to respective content creators (prominently, Al Qalam institute, Shaykh Hashim) who have selflessly shared these resources openly on youtube, dropbox etc.

     This site is just a mashup of these resources.
-Any site mistakes are mine.
+Any site mistakes are ours.
     See upcoming Credits page for full credits.